-View Careerolina current and archived internship postings at http://careers.unc.edu/resources/careerolina.html.
+View current internship postings in Handshake and other Internship resources.
 Reading current or past openings can help you identify inside contacts to help you get to the "right" person.
-You can also search the "employer directory" in Careerolina to find contacts at organizations that don't necessarily have a posted position.
+You can also search Employers in Handshake to find contacts at organizations that don't necessarily have a posted position.